You are here

 The TGA is responsible for governing regulatory standards for medicinal cannabis products in Australia.
 Quality controls are implemented through standards such as the Therapeutic Goods -(Standard for Medicinal Cannabis) (TGO 93) Order 2017.
-TGO 93 provides appropriate regulatory controls to ensure that the quality of the medicinal cannabis and ingredients used in the manufacture is of an acceptable standard and safe for it consumer.
-For more information please review the Conforming with the TGO93 web page.
+TGO 93 provides appropriate regulatory controls to ensure that the quality of the medicinal cannabis and ingredients used in the manufacture is of an acceptable standard and safe for its consumer.
+For more information, please review the Conforming with the TGO93 web page.

 Scheduling of medicines

 The TGA also plays a vital role in the scheduling of medicines in Australia.
 The Schedules are published in the Poisons Standard and may be adopted by state and territory jurisdictions to take legal effect.